oracle-terraform-modules/terraform-oci-oke/README.md

 [terraform oke sample]: https://github.com/oracle/terraform-provider-oci/tree/master/docs/examples/container_engine
 [topology]: ./docs/topology.md

-# Terraform Module for [Oracle Container Engine][oke]
+# Terraform for [Oracle Container Engine][oke]

 ## About

-The Terraform OKE Module Installer for [Oracle Cloud Infrastructure][oci] provides a Terraform module that provisions the necessary resources for [Oracle Container Engine][oke].
+The Terraform OKE Installer for [Oracle Cloud Infrastructure][oci] provides a Terraform module that provisions the necessary resources for [Oracle Container Engine][oke].
 This is based on the [Example Network Resource Configuration][example network resource configuration].
 It leverages the baseoci project to create the basic infrastructure (VCNs, subnets, security lists etc), cluster and node pools.

 ## Features